The Color Purple (musical): Chicago (2007)

-The First National tour began on April 17, 2007, starting with an extended run at the Cadillac Palace Theatre in Chicago, Illinois.
+The first national tour began on April 17, 2007, starting with an extended run at the Cadillac Palace Theatre in Chicago, Illinois.
 The company includes LaToya London as Nettie, Michelle Williams as Shug Avery, Felicia P. Fields as Sofia, and Jeannette Bayardelle as Celie, Stephanie St. James as Squeak.
 Bayardelle and Fields both are reprising their roles from Broadway.
 The show exceeded expectations, which necessitated a four-week extension of its Chicago engagement until September 30, 2007.
 The original expectation was that the show would run in Chicago until November.
 In all, the show produced respectable business results bringing in about $1 million per week for the first half of the engagement, but less during the summer months when the ticket prices were reduced to $39.50 to keep the theater full.

 Chicago was notable as a starting point of the national tour because Oprah Winfrey, a 1986 Academy Awards nominee in the film adaptation is a Chicago resident.
 In addition, Felicia Fields is a Chicago native and resident.
 It was also a homecoming for Gary Griffin.
 Both Fields and Griffin made their broadway theatre debuts with this musical.
 As a result of the Chicago connections the Chicago premiere had a star-studded red carpet with Chicago Mayor Richard M. Daley, Jesse Jackson, R. Kelly, and Roger Ebert.
 Others in attendance included United States Senator Carol Moseley Braun and Christie Hefner.
 Coverage of the Chicago premiere was prominent in international media.

+Tour (2009–2010)

+The 2009–2010 tour length started at the Kennedy Center Opera House in Washington, D.C. on August 9, 2009, and ended at the Pantages Theatre in Los Angeles, California.
+The direction was by Griffin with John Lee Beatty as set designer, Paul Tazewell as costumer and Jon Weston as sound director.
+The official cast roles were made by Fantasia Barrino as Celie, Angela Robinson as Shug Avery, Felicia P. Fields as Sofia and LaToya London as Nettie.

 Second national tour (2010–2011)

-A second national tour with a new non-Equity cast opened on March 12, 2010 at the Lyric Opera House and visited numerous US cities, making several return engagements.
-The role of Celie was played by Detroit native Dayna Jarae Dantzler.
-The role of Shug Avery was played by New Orleans native Taprena Augustine.
+A second national tour with a new non-Equity cast opened on March 12, 2010, at the Lyric Opera House and visited numerous US cities, making several return engagements.
 Tour stops include Omaha, Nashville, Fort Lauderdale, Mobile, Durham, and more.
+In August 2010, Oprah Winfrey announced the traveling company of The Color Purple would be raising funds for the relief organization SBP along with the novel's author, Alice Walker.
 Due to an overwhelming demand, the tour returned to New Orleans where it played a 5-show limited-engagement at the Mahalia Jackson Theater for the Performing Arts from February 11–13, 2011.
-In August 2010, Oprah Winfrey announced the traveling company of The Color Purple would be raising funds for the relief organization SBP along with the novel's author, Alice Walker.